mdemitis13/frontendAssessment/README.md

 ### Technical Requirements

 - Data should be persisted if you refresh the browser.
-This could be to device storage, setup a firebase instance, or develop your own api with a database. **Document the approach**
+This could be to device storage, setup a firebase instance, or develop your own api with a database.
+Be sure to document your approach and how to test it.
 - Each page that is routed to should be in it's own module and lazy loaded
 - Supports the latest versions of Chrome and Safari, iPhone and Android
 - Code should be built in a way that is scalable so the project can easily continue to the next phase.